-However, in your daily walk as a Christian you always have hope in Jesus.
-I began to share with you last time how my personality traits have begun to transform over the past 7 years since my stroke.
-So without delay, I want to share with you 7 divine evidences of a devoted Christian.
+However, in your daily walk as a Christian, you always have hope in Jesus.
+I began to share with you last time how my personality traits have started to transform over the past seven years since my stroke.
+So without delay, I want to share with you seven divine pieces of evidence of a devoted Christian.

-These type D personality traits when fostered in God’s strength, will give you peace, direction, and confidence of you are in Christ.
+These type D personality traits, when fostered in God’s strength, will give you peace, direction, and confidence in you are in Christ.

 Divine Evidence #1-Dying to Self.

 The devoted Christian must first be willing to surrender everything to God.
-You have to be committed each day to put God first in everything you do so that He is glorified.
+You are committing to each day to put God first in everything you do to honor him.
 In Luke 9:23, Jesus instructs that if anyone is to follow Him, they must take up their cross daily and follow Him.

-Now that you are a child of the King, Jesus wants you to willingly obey Him.
-Whatever your role may be whether it’s a schoolteacher, homemaker, or even a pastor, you must first be willing to be obedient to Christ.
-This means putting His will above your desires.
+Now that you are a child of the King, Jesus wants you to obey Him willingly.
+Whatever your role may be, whether it’s a schoolteacher, homemaker, or even a pastor, you must first be willing to be obedient to Christ.
+Doing so means putting His will above your desires.

 If anyone wishes to come after me, let him deny himself and take up His cross daily and follow Me.
 (Luke 9:23) kjv

-Not only are we to be obedient Christians, but this also address the type A personality thorn of trying to please others.
+Not only are we to be obedient Christians, but this also addresses the type A personality thorn of trying to please others.
 Everything we do should bring honor to God.
-This leads me to another key evidence of a devoted Christian.
+This leads me to another critical evidence of a devoted Christian.

 Divine Evidence #2-Determined Courage

 To live obediently for Christ’s glory takes courage.
-All through scripture God has blessed us with examples of determined courage.
+All through scripture, God has blessed us with examples of determined courage.
 How about Noah when God instructed him to build an ark that was three times the size of a football field?
-Noah and his family had never seen rain before, and yet they built the ark as God commanded.
+Noah and his family had never seen rain before, and yet they made the ark as God commanded.